joelhernandezvasquez/Git-Commands/Comandos.md

 git pull: it brings all the code in where your origing is set.
 So pretty much bring all the code.

+git clone <url of the repo>: it clones a repository